 Table of Contents Show

 Torchlight: Infinite is the mobile take on what has been a popular ARPG series for years.
-The new game is now available in open beta, and players have been quick to dive in.
+The game is now available, and players have been quick to dive in.
 But is Torchlight: Infinite pay-to-win?

 Look, we’re not going to make you read a ton of information to find the answer.
 Sadly, Torchlight: Infinite leans heavily into pay-to-win (P2W) elements.
 But, as with most things, it’s not completely black and white.